 - Now that your bolts are secure, lower the car and add the new transmission fluid through the dipstick tube using a funnel.
 You’ll want to reference your owner’s manual for recommendations on which kind of fluid you need.
 This information can also be found with a quick online search.
 For example, do you need manual transmission fluid or automatic transmission fluid?
 Is there a specific brand that works best with your car model?

 - Turn the car on and let it run for awhile until the engine is warm.
-Use the transmission oil dipstick to check the fluid level.
-If the fluid doesn’t reach the appropriate markings on the dipstick, add more fluid.
+Use the transmission oil dipstick to check the automatic transmission fluid level.
+If the fluid doesn’t reach the appropriate markings on the dip stick, add more fluid.
 Once the fluid level is adequate, turn the car off and check that there aren’t any leaks coming from the transmission pan.
 Be careful!
 The car will be hot from running.
 You can now take it down from any jacks or ramps you were using.

 - Dispose of the fluid and the catch pan properly.
 Transmission fluid can be super dangerous for the environment, so you’ll want to make sure you take it somewhere with a disposal program.
 Most auto part stores and mechanics will have fluid recycling programs you can take advantage of to dispose of used oil and drained transmission fluid.

 If some visuals would help, we also love this video on how to change transmission fluid.
 Feel free to check it out for more information.

 Changing Your Transmission Fluid (Manual Transmission)

 The process to change automatic fluid can be a little more complicated than that of a manual transmission.
 Look how easy a manual transmission can be!

 - Jack your car up safely so you can get underneath it to work on the transmission.
 Place a catch pan underneath the transmission to catch the liquid that will be drained.
 Trust us, you don’t want that stuff all over the floor.